I Tell Stories. Here’s Mine.

 My first real job was covering sports for my hometown newspaper, the Brick Town News.
 Before I had a driver’s license, I had a press pass.
 I got into every event for free and wrote about everything from high school sports to the semi-pro hockey team that played at the local ice rink.
 Not a bad gig for a high school sophomore.

-I went off to study communications and journalism at Bradley University, had an internship at radio station, and got the radio bug.
+I went off to study communications and journalism at Bradley University, had an internship at a radio station, and got the radio bug.
 After graduating, I spent a few years as a radio DJ at the Jersey Shore where I grew up.
 Money was terrible and the hours were worse, but I was getting paid to play music, talk between songs, and go out to live broadcasts.
 Pro beach volleyball tournaments, hosting a party for the series finale of Seinfeld, interviewing contestants in the “Wannabe a Spice Girl” contest at the MTV Beach House… good times indeed.

-Then I had chance to work behind the scenes writing and producing ads for broadcast radio stations and a national internet radio network in New York.
+Then I had a chance to work behind the scenes writing and producing ads for broadcast radio stations and a national internet radio advertising network in New York.
 This was definitely my calling because it brought me back to my writing roots.
 I won a bunch of awards and my mom got a kick out of displaying the trophies, but I was more interested in delivering results for the client.

 My radio clients kept asking me to do special projects on the side, so I launched my first copywriting website on St. Patrick’s Day of 2006.
 Then social media became a thing.
 Website content started focusing less on keyword stuffing for search and more on delivering a value to the user.
 Blogs evolved from online megaphones for anyone with a half-baked opinion to strategic marketing tools.
 In June of 2013, I was able to turn my side job into a full-time business.